mjstraughan/CubingHistory/docs/3x3/3x3ComputerAlgorithms.md

 Expanding on the work of Korf and Kociemba, Michael Reid developed his own optimal solver just months after Korf.

 Reid used only one pruning table which was the combination of edge orientation + corner twist + edge position of 4 cubies (cubers know this state as Domino Reduction which is literally the first goal state of Kociemba's algorithm).
 He then used the pruning table three times by rotating the cube to get a different set of 4 edge cubies each time.
-Additionally he used symmetry reduction to reduce the size of the pruning table by a factor of 16 (the 16 symmetries are all of the cube states that are reached by rotating on the same axis or flipping the axis 180 degrees or taking the mirror image of those positions).
+Additionally he used symmetry reduction to reduce the size of the pruning table by a factor of 16 (the 16 symmetries are all of the cube states that are reached by rotating on the same axis or flipping the axis 180 degrees or taking the mirror image of those positions) [^reid-1997].

 ![](img/ComputerAlgorithms/Reid3.png)